Graduate Fellowships for STEM Development (GFSD)

 • Letters of recommendation from professors and employers.
 These can be decisive.
 The most effective letters are from persons who have supervised or observed the applicant’s participation in research.

-• The GRE General tests are required; the Subject test is suggested and may be required by your university.
+• The GRE General tests are optional but suggested; the Subject test is suggested and may be required by your university.

 Using these criteria, employers review the pool of applicants and advise GFSD of which students the employer wishes to support.
 GFSD then makes the award.